berrybug09/fs-brake-system-analysis-tool-V1.2.0-/README.md

 A brake system analysis tool developed for Formula Student vehicles using React, FastAPI, and Python.

-This project originally started as a Tkinter desktop application.
-After spending far too much time fighting GUI limitations, I decided to rebuild the entire thing using a React frontend and a FastAPI backend.
+This project initially was python only as a Tkinter desktop application but after battling the GUI limitations, I decided to rebuild the entire thing using a React frontend and a FastAPI backend.

-The goal of the tool is simple: take a set of vehicle and brake system parameters and quickly evaluate how the braking system will behave before ever touching the car.

-It's designed to calculate brake forces, brake bias, tire utilization, vehicle deceleration, and lock-up tendencies while providing recommendations to help improve the setup.
+In short, this project currently combines software development with Formula Student engineering.
+Most of my experience has been about working on my Formula Student team, so this became an opportunity to learn modern web development while building something I would actually use.

 As the project grows, I plan to keep adding more detailed vehicle dynamics and brake system modelling features whenever I find the time.